 Bonide Ready-to-Spray Mosquito Beater

 This spray, like the Cutter, comes with a handy hose-end connection nozzle that allows you to quickly cover a big area, up to about 5,000 square feet per 32-ounce container.
-It also has a four-week shelf life and is safe for people and dogs as long as they are not sprayed directly or come into touch with the substance before it dries.
+It also has a four-week shelf life and is safe for people and dogs if they are not sprayed directly or come into touch with the substance before it dries.

-Finally, the Mosquito Beater has an advantage over conventional pesticide sprays in that it uses a water-based Permethrin composition that emits very little odor.
+Finally, the Mosquito Beater has an advantage over conventional pesticide sprays because it uses a water-based Permethrin composition that emits very little odor.